 When deciding between the two, here are three points to consider:

-If your business offers a mobile app, you may want to send out push notifications.
+If your business offers a mobile app or hosts a website, you may want to send out push notifications.
 If you don’t, SMS notifications are perfect for you.

 Push notifications are convenient for one-way communication.
 If you need to provide customer service or want your users to be able to reply with questions or requests, you should probably use SMS notifications.